smartenies/ROS_Data_Processing/README.md

     - The script also fits a linear model to each of the samples to estimate the DTT loss rate over time
     - The raw data are stored in the "Data/Raw_Data" directory
-    - Before each run, make sure you update the "raw_name" object (Line 58)
+    - Before each run, make sure you update the "raw_name" object (Line 58) and ensure that the curve_name (Line 43) indicates the right calibration curve for the data run
     - The script will process samples and field/solution blanks and report results in a single .csv file